-The study of psychology encourages students to think deeply and critically about human behavior, mental life, and the very nature of inquiry into the human condition.
-At Holy Cross, the psychology faculty explore the breadth of the discipline with their students both in and beyond the classroom, and contribute to the field with their own significant research.
+The study of psychology encourages students to think deeply and critically about human behavior, mental life, and the nature of inquiry into the human condition.
+At Holy Cross, the psychology faculty explore the breadth of the discipline with their students both in and beyond the classroom, and contribute to the field with their own research.

 Like the field of psychology itself, which encompasses conducting research in laboratory and field settings, meeting the needs of individuals in clinical settings, and addressing enduring philosophical questions about human behavior and experience, the psychology department at Holy Cross engages students in a wide variety of intellectual pursuits with a curriculum that ranges across natural science, social science, and the humanities.
 Majors therefore have ample opportunities within the curriculum to fashion programs of study in accordance with their own developing interests and goals.
 Majors also have ample opportunities to pursue advanced study through directed reading or research projects under the individual direction of their professors.